Warning notification:Warning

 Vitamin K helps your baby's blood to clot and prevents serious bleeding.

-Most babies are born with low levels of vitamin K. Because of this, they need extra vitamin K.
+Most babies are born with low levels of vitamin K. They will not produce enough of the vitamin naturally until they are 6 months old.
+Because of this, they need extra vitamin K.

 How vitamin K is given

-Your midwife will give your baby 1 injection of vitamin K in their thigh.
-This is the best way for your baby to get vitamin K. It's the quickest and most effective way of preventing them getting VKDB.
+This is the quickest way for your baby to get vitamin K. It's the best way to prevent them getting VKDB.

-If they are breastfed for more than half their feed, they'll get a third dose at home at 1 month.
+If they are breastfed for more than half their feed, they'll need a third dose at 1 month old.

 If they are formula-fed, they won't need a third dose because vitamin K is added to formula.